hashicorp/terraform-aws-vault/_docs/amazon-linux-ami-list.md

 # amazon-linux-ami: Latest Public AMIs

 **WARNING!
-Do NOT use these AMIs in a production setting.** They contain TLS certificate files that are publicly available through this repo and using these AMIs in production would represent a serious security risk.
-The AMIs are meant only to make initial experiments with this blueprint more convenient.
+Do NOT use these AMIs in a production setting.** Dummy change that will be replaced anyway.

 | AWS Region | AMI ID |
 | ---------- | ------ |